Taking Transitions Seriously

 Seek to secure quick wins

-The benefit of securing quick wins early in a transition to bolster self-belief and build credibility can be demonstrated by the experience of David Moyes, recently departed Manchester United manager.
-In the first month of his stewardship, Manchester United failed to win against three title rivals, in the process losing to Manchester City, Everton, West Bromwich Albion and only drawing with Chelsea.
-As a result, the pressure on Moyes mounted enormously, resulting in his self-belief, as well as the faith of the fans, starting to irreversibly crumble.
+The benefit of securing quick wins early in a transition to bolster self-belief and build credibility can be demonstrated by the experience of many a Premier League football manager.
+An initial losing streak (even if just a few lost matches) can result in enormous pressure, resulting in self-belief, as well as the faith of the players and fans, starting to irreversibly crumble.

 Learn about the business

 Transitions bring steep learning curves but the value of systematically learning about the business cannot be underestimated.
 One newly appointed executive, who followed unspecific instructions to “spend time meeting people” explains, “When you don’t even know what you don’t know, this unstructured approach to learning about the business took longer than it needed to”.

 Build the team to achieve top priorities